 The BU Hillel Parent Council advises Hillel staff on student and family concerns as issues arise throughout the academic year and serves as a liaison cohort to the BU Hillel Board of Directors.
-The group meets three times per year (at the end of the fall and spring semesters and at the end of the summer) and leads the strategy and implementation of the annual Family & Friends Weekend.
-Members are parents of current BU undergraduate or graduate students and contribute a minimum annual gift of $360.
+The group meets three times per year (at the end of the fall and spring semesters and at the end of the summer) and advises the BU Hillel leadership on serving Jewish students on campus.
 Contact Ethan Sobel (firstname.lastname@example.org) to consider joining.

 (grad year of child)

 Camille Nelson Kotton (MD, FIDSA, FAST), Council Chair, is the BU Hillel Parent Council Chair and mother of David Kotton ’25 (and Ben Kotton, Yale, ’24).
 She grew up in Massachusetts and graduated from Wesleyan University with a combined major in biochemistry and French literature, then from University of Chicago school of medicine.
 She is a member of Temple Emanuel in Newton Massachusetts.
 She is the clinical director of the Transplant and Immunocompromised Host Infectious Diseases Program in the Infectious Diseases Division at Massachusetts General Hospital, and an associate professor of medicine at Harvard Medical School in Boston, MA.
 She is a member of the CDC Advisory Committee on Immunization Practices (ACIP) and is involved in national decisions regarding COVID-19 and other vaccines.
 During the COVID-19 pandemic she served on multiple medical panels to keep local synagogues and Jewish day schools open, healthy, and thriving.